-Adoption of Amendments to Standards
+Adoption of New or Revised Standards, Amendments to Standards and Interpretation

 The Group has adopted the following amendments to standards starting January 1, 2022 and accordingly, changed its accounting policies.
 Except as otherwise indicated, the adoption did not have any significant impact on the Group's consolidated financial statements.